yousafkhamza/CloudFormation-stack-deployment-through-Terraform/README.md

 ---
 ## Description
-This is a combined infrastructure deployment using AWS CloudFormation and Terraform.
+I just try to write a CloudFormation Stack with EC2 instance & Security Grouup.
+So, this is a combined infrastructure deployment using AWS CloudFormation with Terraform.
 Also, you guys have a doubt why used both at the same time.
-Because I just tried to deploy a CloudFormation stack through terraform.
-Hence, we can avoid AWS manual CloudFormation selection and related steps as well, and also, we can simply use the same in a CI/CD pipeline that isn't AWS CodePipeline.
-Furthermore, you can use that CloudFormation code directly through the AWS console so you can skip terraform that if you don't need it.
+Because I just tried to deploy a CloudFormation stack through Terraform.
+Hence, we can avoid AWS manual CloudFormation selection and related steps as well, and also, we can simply use the same in a CI/CD pipeline and easy to add or change things through Terraform.

+Furthermore, you can use that CloudFormation code directly through the AWS console so, then you can skip Terraform that if you don't need it.
 In addition, I had provided both console and terraform steps in README so please read the same and do with good practice.

 #### Brief
 ----